Skip to main content

 It is currently used for the Park Side office renovation, Castle/Kindercourt, and Brook Haven portables.

-• It is important to understand that school bond funds are voter-approved and legally restricted to be used for capital projects such as building new classrooms, renovating aging facilities, improving safety and security systems, upgrading HVAC systems, and addressing critical infrastructure needs.
-School bond funds can not be used for salaries, instructional materials, or day-to-day operating expenses.
+• School bond funds are voter-approved and legally restricted to capital projects such as building new classrooms, renovating aging facilities, improving safety and security systems, upgrading HVAC systems, and addressing critical infrastructure needs.
+School bond funds cannot be used for salaries, instructional materials, or day-to-day operating expenses.

-• Yes, in addition to administering public Citizen Bond Oversite Committee meetings, SUSD sends notifications detailing project updates and opportunities for stakeholders and surrounding community members to share input and feedback with the project team through the contact information submission form.
+• Yes, in addition to public Citizen Bond Oversite Committee meetings, SUSD sends notifications detailing project updates and opportunities for stakeholders and surrounding community members to share input and feedback with the project team through the contact information submission form below.

 Please note that SUSD fields are not included in any current project scopes at the moment, so their use for educational and recreational purposes will continue without interruption.

 To ensure safety, the construction team has installed fencing and security cameras around the work areas.
 Project updates and notifications will be provided in a timely manner.
-Keep up to date with updates on the Important Notices and Upcoming Events page.
+Keep up to date with updates on the Project Updates and Notices page.

 • Please complete the contact form below or email Facilities Director, Brent Ono, to send questions regarding facility use and capital improvement projects.